Rocco Baldelli: Managerial career

-Twins
+Minnesota Twins

 After the 2018 season, Baldelli was a popular candidate for several managerial positions and was interviewed for that position by several major league clubs.
 On October 25, 2018, he was introduced as the new manager of the Minnesota Twins.
 After posting 78 wins the previous season, the Twins won 101 games and the American League Central division in Baldelli's first season at the helm.
 On November 12, 2019, Baldelli was named American League manager of the year for the 2019 MLB season, beating out New York Yankees manager Aaron Boone and Tampa Bay Rays manager Kevin Cash, who finished second and third, respectively.
 At 38 years old, he was the youngest winner of the award.
 In 2020, he was the youngest manager in major league baseball.

 In 2022 he led all major league managers in challenges, with 51, and tied for the lead in overturns (26) with Buck Showalter (who made 33 challenges).

+Throughout his career with the Twins, Baldelli’s struggles with injuries has been compared to current Twins All-Star Byron Buxton.
+Buxton himself has credited this similarity to helping him towards trying to avoid the same fate as Baldelli’s playing career.

+On September 29, 2025, the Twins announced that Baldelli would not return for the 2026 season after back-to-back fourth-place finishes in the AL Central Division.

 Managerial record

 Personal life

+After a decade of being together, Baldelli married his girlfriend Allie in July 2021.
+Daughter Louisa was born in September of that year.
+Fraternal twins Nino and Enzo were born in September 2023.

 In 2004, Baldelli was inducted into the Rhode Island Italian-American Hall of Fame.
 Baldelli has listed his other interests as traveling, fishing and playing the bass guitar.
 He is the son of Dan and Michelle Baldelli and has two brothers, Nicholas (a dentist) and Dante.
 His brother Dante played college baseball for the Boston College Eagles baseball team.
 He resides both in St. Pete Beach, Florida and Rhode Island, where his parents still live.

 Baldelli is a horse owner with an interest in breeding and racing Thoroughbreds.

 Baldelli is the nephew of Woonsocket mayor and former Rhode Island state representative Lisa Baldelli-Hunt.
+Baldelli, a registered Democrat, has donated money to various Democrat candidates, including Bernie Sanders in 2016 and Joe Biden in 2020.

+Baldelli is an avid music fan, who names Phish, the Grateful Dead, Greensky Bluegrass, JRAD and Spafford among his favorite groups.